 The City of Manhattan is authorized by the State of Kansas to conduct reviews of projects affecting historic property.
-If you are planning a project on a property that requires a building permit or a sign permit and your property is within a historic district or is individually listed on the Local, State, or National Register of Historic Places, the project must be reviewed for historic compatibility before it can be issued.
+If you are planning a project on a property that requires a building permit, demolition permit, sign permit, or certain zoning actions and your property is within a historic district or is individually listed on the Local, State, or National Register of Historic Places, the project must be reviewed for historic compatibility before it can be issued.
 The Secretary of the Interior's Standards are used to assess a project's appropriateness.

 A Minor or a Major Historic Review Application must be submitted to review a project.
 This matrix and application descriptions below explain the different types of projects that typically fall into the minor and major project category.
 You may contact Ben Chmiel, staff liaison to the Historic Resources Board via phone (785-587-2438) or email, if you are unsure about which application to submit .